Abdul Hamid (soldier): Legacy

+On January 23, 2023, the Government of India announced naming of 21 islands in the Andaman and Nicobar region in honor of recipients of the Param Vir Chakra.
+One of these islands was named Hamid Island as a tribute to Abdul Hamid.

+A chapter on Veer Abdul Hamid, along with a poem on the National War Memorial, has been added to the Class 6 NCERT curriculum.
+This initiative aims to instill patriotism and honor the sacrifices of Indian soldiers.

+A school in Dhamupur village, where Abdul Hamid studied during his childhood, was renamed Shaheed Hamid Vidyalaya in his honor.
+However, in 2025, the Basic Education Department replaced his name with PM Shri Composite School, sparking outrage across the country.
+Hamid's grandson, Jameel Ahmad, protested and escalated the matter to the headmaster and the local head of the Basic Education Department.
+In an attempt to defuse the situation, education officials wrote Hamid's name on a wall, which only intensified the uproar.
+Eventually, the school was renamed Shaheed Veer Abdul Hamid PM Shri Composite School on February 18, 2025.

 In popular culture

 The tenth episode of Param Vir Chakra, a 1988 TV series on the lives of Param Vir Chakra recipients, explored Hamid's actions on 10 September 1965.
 Hamid was played by Naseeruddin Shah, and the episode was directed by Chetan Anand.

 Documentaries

 Battle of Asal Uttar – Largest Tank Battle Since World War II (2018) is a TV documentary which premièred on Veer by Discovery Channel series, Mission & Wars.

 Story of CQMH Abdul Hamid released by the Indian Army detailing the events of the battle and his death.